rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 last three years.

-I'm currently working to transition the software development and operations to the team that will be maintaining it, which will be done by april of next year.
+I'm currently working to transition the software development and operations to a new team that will be maintaining it, which will be concluded by april of next year.

 It's a strange mix of feelings.
-The team I've been a part of the last three years is definitely one of the most balanced and positive ones I've been had the privileg to be a part of and I'm going to miss that.
+The team I've been a part of the last three years is definitely one of the most balanced and positive ones I've had the privilege to be a part of, and I'm going to miss that.
 At the same time I'm happy the software is working, live, and to have a sense of conclusion there.

-### Lost purpose
+## Final thoughts, lost purpose

+This article intended to give an overview of just a life (mine) in 2023, I'm not yet sure how others would experience it (negatively or positively or both) but it did feel good to write down.

-I feel a bit as if I'm "flying" over all these events, as an observer.
+Wit regards to a lost sense of purpose: I feel a bit as if I'm "flying" over all these events, as an observer.
 Important things happened.
-Bad ones, happy ones, necessary ones.
+Bad ones, happy ones, necessary ones..
 There's a feeling of unavoidability.

 I've been thinking a lot about the "why" of things, also about motivation, about what should be next.
-And I find myself unable to answer with determination - I lost a sense of purpose, a goal and I'm not sure how to find it.
+And I find myself unable to answer with determination - I lost a sense of purpose, a goal and I'm not sure how to (re)find it.

-I wouldn't write this down if it was just a momentary thing - it has been in the undercurrents of my thoughts for the better part of this last year.
+I wouldn't write this down if it was just a momentary thing - it has been in the undercurrents of my thoughts for the better part of this last year..

 I think "ungrounded" captures it best.
 I go through the motions, am happy even, but at the same time I feel detached.
 It's hard to put into writing.